lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-For prospective cohort analyses, it's always a good idea to check the prevalence of the disease outcomes at the first visit.
-It's fairly easy to do this using dplyr verbs.
-In this case, we are counting the number of prevalence of coronary heart disease, which is a subset of cardiovascular disease, at the first visit.
-One of the exclusion criteria for the Framingham study was not having cardiovascular disease.
-But you can see here that there are still some people who had prevalent CHD at the first visit.
-These things happen, even with the most rigorous practices.
-Part of your analysis must be to check these things beforehand.
+For prospective cohort analyses, it's good to check the prevalence of disease at the first visit.
+We'll do that using dplyr functions.
+First we filter to the first visit, then we count the disease.
+Here, we are counting prevalent cases of coronary heart disease, which is a subset of CVD.
+One of the exclusion criteria for the Framingham study was to not have CVD.
+But there are still some people who had prevalent CVD at the first visit.
+These things can happen, even with the most rigorous practices.
+Part of your analysis must be to check these things.

 ---